KOLOR MANUAL

 Clicking on labels underneath the big knobs brings you to module selection.

-This feature is not included in Kolor Micro.
+This feature is not included in Kolor Mikro.

 NOT IN